-Before you dry them, you need to clean them, and morels require a bit more cleaning than most mushrooms.
-A simple swipe with a damp towel won't get the grit out the sponge-like sides of morel mushrooms.
-Start with a soak in cold water, swish the morels around, and lift the morels out of the water (leaving any grit behind).
+Before you dry them, however, you need to clean them, and morels require a bit more cleaning than most mushrooms.
+A simple swipe with a damp towel won't get the grit out of the sponge-like sides of morel mushrooms.
+Start with a soak in cold water, swish the morels around, and then lift the morels out of the water, leaving any grit behind.
 Drain well and pat morels dry with paper towels or clean kitchen towels.
 Now you are ready to dry your morels, which can be done one of three ways.

 If you don't mind keeping your oven on a very low setting for several hours, the oven-dry method is an easy technique for drying the morels.
 Set cooling racks on baking sheets and arrange the cleaned morels on the cooling racks.
-Or, remove racks from the oven and use quilting thread, coat button thread, or un-waxed dental floss to tie morels by the stem to the oven racks so the morels are hanging down from the racks.
+Or, remove the racks from the oven and use quilting thread, coat button thread, or un-waxed dental floss to tie morels by the stem to the oven racks so the morels are hanging down from the racks.
 Set the racks back in the oven.

-For risotto and pasta sauces, you may want to soak the morels in boiling water – this will bring out more of the earthy morel flavor into the liquid, which you can then use in the risotto or sauce.
+For risotto and pasta sauces, you may want to soak the morels in boiling water; this will bring out more of the earthy flavor into the liquid, which you can then use in the risotto or sauce.